 Students will take a minimum of four elective courses.
 The selection of topic for the capstone project will dictate the selection of relevant elective courses by each student (in consultation with program faculty) to create an appropriate concentration of study.
 Electives may be in military and professional ethics, military medical ethics, military law, ethical leadership, or in optional supplemental areas such as religious studies, history, literature, journalism, and the arts.

-Elective courses for Fall 2018 from the College of Arts and Sciences and School of Law include:
+Elective courses for Spring 2019 from the College of Arts and Sciences and School of Law include: